RaviTejaLadi/DevInterviewKit/src/data/Frontend/react/react-Component-Types.md

   variant: PropTypes.oneOf(['primary', 'secondary']),
   size: PropTypes.oneOf(['small', 'medium', 'large']),
   children: PropTypes.node.isRequired,
-  onClick: PropTypes.func
+  onClick: PropTypes.func,
 };
 ```

 ## Conclusion

-Functional components with hooks have become the modern standard for React development due to their simplicity, reusability, and performance benefits.
-While class components are still supported and valid, new projects should favor functional components.
-Understanding both patterns is essential for maintaining existing codebases and making informed architectural decisions.
+Functional components with hooks have become the modern standard for React
+development due to their simplicity, reusability, and performance benefits.
+While class components are still supported and valid, new projects should favor
+functional components.
+Understanding both patterns is essential for maintaining
+existing codebases and making informed architectural decisions.

 **Key Takeaways:**

 - Functional components are simpler and more concise
 - Hooks provide powerful state and lifecycle management
 - Class components are still valid but considered legacy